apache/trafficcontrol/docs/source/api/v2/cdns_name_configs_monitoring.rst

 :deliveryServices: An array of objects representing each :term:`Delivery Service` provided by this CDN

+	:hostRegexes:        An array of strings which are the Delivery Service's HOST_REGEXP-type regexes
 	:status:             The :term:`Delivery Service`'s status
+	:topology:           A string that is the name of the Delivery Service's topology (if assigned one)
 	:totalKbpsThreshold: A threshold rate of data transfer this :term:`Delivery Service` is configured to handle, in Kilobits per second
 	:totalTpsThreshold:  A threshold amount of transactions per second that this :term:`Delivery Service` is configured to handle
+	:type:               A string that is the Delivery Service's type category (HTTP or DNS)
 	:xmlId:              A string that is the :ref:`Delivery Service's XMLID <ds-xmlid>`

 :profiles: An array of the :term:`Profiles` in use by the :term:`cache servers` and :term:`Delivery Services` belonging to this CDN